 To be clear, however, in every revolutionary period, the radical Left has shown an active interest in adult education.
 The labor movement was inadvertently an educational undertaking.
 If for decades the Left did not manage to extract a theory of education from its own work, it was not the activists’ fault.
 But when it came to schooling—the education of children and youth—the Left could not be bothered until the mid-1960s.
 At first, the consensus seemed to be that the problem would be addressed after the revolution, which was always imminent.
 Even in the decade following World War I, when every middle class institution—spiritual societies, charities, factories, universities, etc.—scrambled to offer a new form of schooling, radicals stayed away.
 Even the rise of fascism and the disastrous failure of the Soviet experiment did not bring them back to the topic.

 The ‘exceptional period’ in critical theory spanned the decade between the mid-1960s and mid-1970s.
 During this time, the working class in advanced capitalist societies ceased to be understood as a group capable of or allied to revolutionary force.
-Instead, it seemed that the only organized bodies capable of revolutionary action could be found in universities.
+Instead, it seemed that the only organized bodies capable of revolutionary action could be found in universities. ((Marcuse outlined this view in One-Dimensional Man (1964).
+The book was quite influential among both students and radical educators.))
 May ’68 and other student uprisings highlighted this shift.
 In Paris, the traditional organs of the Left—unions and the party—abandoned the students.

 It’s in this period that we finally see some engagement with the question of education.
 Althusser and Marcuse wrote the little that they wrote on the topic.
-Bourdieu published his studies of the school system.
+Bourdieu published his studies of the school system. ((There is not enough room here to discuss Bourdieu in detail.
+His research into schooling is mostly quantitative and suffers from the same problems in quantitative research that I have described above.
+He subtly outlines his own theoretical and methodological problems in the epilogue to The Inheritors: French Students and Their Relations to Culture (1964).))
 Paul Goodman wrote Compulsory Mis-Education.
 A new kind of literature began to emerge as Foucault, Marcuse, Sartre, and others began to meet with students for mutual discussions—unheard of until that point.
 The transcripts were published in periodicals.
 Obviously, education was a topic of interest.
 It is important to note that the impetus came from students: Adorno, who refused to open his classes to such multilateral conversations, suffered severe scoldings from his students.